-If you are creating a 3D video production, select the 3D Settings option to give the text object a 3D effect.
+If you are creating a 3D video production, select the 3D Settings option to give a selected text object or an imported image a 3D effect.

 Note: when using this feature, select the button to enable 3D mode for best editing results.
 See Previewing in 3D Mode for more information on using this mode.
 Optional feature in CyberLink PowerDirector.
 Check the version table on our web site for detailed versioning information.